Swasti-Bansal/Cognizant-HandsOn/README.md

 Execute the `.sql` files using Oracle SQL Developer, SQL*Plus, or Oracle Live SQL.

-### JUnit Exercises
+### JUnit & Mockito Exercises

-JUnit exercises require JUnit 4.13.2 and can be executed using Maven or an IDE with JUnit support.
+JUnit and Mockito exercises require external dependencies and can be executed using Maven or an IDE with JUnit/Mockito support.

+### SLF4J Logging Exercises

+SLF4J exercises require Maven dependencies (SLF4J and Logback) and can be executed using Maven or an IDE with dependency management support.

 ---